manuelbb-upb/MultiobjectiveNonlinearCG/docs/src/generated/multidir_frank_wolfe.md

 	# seed vector
 	u = zeros(T, num_objfs)

+	# solution vector
+	sol = zeros(T, num_vars)
-	return FrankWolfeCache(α, _α, _M, u)
+	return FrankWolfeCache(α, _α, _M, u, sol)
 end
 ````

-Of course, the new method ends in "!" to show that it mutates the cache:
+Of course, the new method ends in "!" to show that it mutates the cache.
+Also, we return the negative solution here, to avoid unnecessary multiplications later on:

 ````@example multidir_frank_wolfe
 function frank_wolfe_multidir_dual!(fw_cache::FrankWolfeCache{T}, grads; max_iter=10_000, eps_abs=1e-6) where T